ardanlabs/gotraining/reading/design_guidelines.md

 **1) Integrity**
 **_We need to become very serious about reliability._**

-This is the accuracy and consistency of your code performing every read, write and the execution of every instruction.
-Just as important, it's knowing the error handling code is the main code.
-Nothing trumps integrity - EVER.
+There are two driving forces behind integrity:
+* Integrity is about every allocation, read and write of memory being accurate, consistent and efficient.
+The type system is critical to making sure we have this `micro` level of integrity.
+* Integrity is about every data transformation being accurate, consistent and efficient.
+Writing less code and error handling is critical to making sure we have this `macro` level of integrity.

 Case Study on Postmortems:
 48 critical failures were found in a study looking at a couple hundred bugs in Cassandra, HBase, HDFS, MapReduce, and Redis.